Synthetic resin: Composition

 Most synthetic resins are viscous, pale coloured liquids consisting of a solution of a polyester in a reactive diluent which is usually styrene, but can also include vinyl toluene and various acrylates.

 Unsaturated polyesters are condensation polymers formed from polyols (also known as polyhydric alcohols), which have multiple alcohol or hydroxy functional groups.
-These are treated with unsaturated and in some cases saturated dibasic acids.
-Typical polyols used are glycols including ethylene glycol, propylene glycol, and diethylene glycol; typical acids are phthalic acid, isophthalic acid, terephthalic acid, and maleic anhydride.
+These are treated with unsaturated and, in some cases, saturated dibasic acids.
+Typical polyols used are glycols including ethylene glycol, propylene glycol, and diethylene glycol; typical acids include phthalic acid, isophthalic acid, terephthalic acid, and maleic anhydride.
 Water, a condensation by-product of esterification reactions, is continuously removed by distillation, driving the esterification.
 Unsaturated polyesters are generally sold to parts manufacturers as a solution of resin in reactive diluent.
 Styrene is the most common diluent and the industry standard.
-The diluent allows control over the viscosity of the resin and a participant in the curing reaction.
-The initially liquid resin is converted to a solid by cross-linking.
+The diluent allows control over the viscosity of the resin and serves as a participant in the curing reaction.
+The initially-liquid resin is converted to a solid by cross-linking.
 Crosslinking is induced by free radical initiators.
 Unsaturation is generally in the form of maleate and fumarate species along the polymer chain.
 Maleate/fumarate generally does not self-polymerize via radical reactions, but readily reacts with styrene.
-Maleic anhydride and styrene are known to form alternating copolymers and are in fact the textbook case of this phenomenon.
+Maleic anhydride and styrene are known to form alternating copolymers and represent the textbook case of this phenomenon.
 This compatibility is one reason that styrene has been so difficult to displace in the market as the industry standard reactive diluent, despite increasing efforts to displace the material such as California's Proposition 65.
 The initial free radicals are induced by adding a compound that easily decomposes into free radicals.
-This compound is known as the catalyst within the industry, but initiator is a more appropriate term.
+This compound is known as the "catalyst" within the industry, but initiator is a more appropriate term.
 Transition metal salts are usually added as a catalyst for the chain-growth crosslinking reaction, and in the industry this type of additive is known as a promoter; the promoter is generally understood to lower the bond dissociation energy of the radical initiator.
 Cobalt salts are the most common type of promoter used.
 Common radical initiators used are organic peroxides such as benzoyl peroxide or methyl ethyl ketone peroxide.